Why You Need an Owner’s Policy, Not Just Title Insurance

 Title problems are a rare but serious problem that can arise during homeownership.
 It may seem like overkill to purchase a separate owner’s policy at closing at an average cost of several hundred dollars to more than $1,000, but the cost of not doing so could be much more significant, even resulting in the loss of your home.
 That’s because when title problems do come up, they tend to be pretty complicated.

 Imagine you bought your home nearly a decade ago, only to receive an official letter telling you your house was built on the wrong lot.
-Imagine if you learned your real lot was the vacant lot next door, which one Florida woman learned herself in earlier this year.
-Luckily she had purchased a title insurance owner’s policy.
+Or if you learned your real lot was the vacant lot next door!

 Or imagine you’ve finally purchased your dream home, and you even paid cash.
 However, eight years later, half of the yard under your house falls into foreclosure.
 There’s been a mistake, and half of your yard isn’t included in the sale, and so has eventually fallen into foreclosure.
 This is the tricky situation that befell one Texas homeowner.
 She didn’t have title insurance and thus may have some difficulty resolving the situation.